Course studied: BSc Investment and Financial Risk Management

 What advice would you give students who are thinking of studying here?

-Cass is a great place to study and is worth your investment.
+The Business School is a great place to study and is worth your investment.
 Think carefully of what you want to do as a career and try to choose the right programme for you.
-Studying at Cass, try to do your utmost to meet as many people as you can, network and try something new; however, do not forget to focus on your studies – ultimately, it is what you are here for.
+Studying at the Business School, try to do your utmost to meet as many people as you can, network and try something new; however, do not forget to focus on your studies – ultimately, it is what you are here for.
 Make use of the careers service – they have a vast experience in connecting students and employers.
-Finally, try to enjoy every day of your time at Cass: Time flies, but memories last forever.
+Finally, try to enjoy every day of your time here: Time flies, but memories last forever.

 What is the one thing you can’t live without?

-I can’t live without being challenged, and Cass gave me enough challenges to keep me going!
+I can’t live without being challenged, and the Business School gave me enough challenges to keep me going!